OpenSecuritySummit/oss2018/content/outcomes/tracks/Threat-Model/working-sessions/TM-features-with-questionnaires.md

 session_type : working-session
 technology   :
 categories   : Threat Model
-status       : review-content            # draft, review-content, done description  : A list of questions and associated threats and mitigations to serve as inspiration when threat modeling
+status       : done            # draft, review-content, done description  : A list of questions and associated threats and mitigations to serve as inspiration when threat modeling

 ---